UNLAWFUL PRACTICE OF PODIATRIC MEDICINE

 – offering medical advice about diagnosis, treatment prescription or treatment efficacy for foot conditions

 – using reserved titles such as ‘doctor’, ‘podiatrist’, ‘surgeon’ or ‘podiatric surgeon’

 – using abbreviations of the same such as ‘Pod’ either alone or with other terms such as ‘certified’ or their initials

 – using other titles or terms that suggest they are a podiatrist or the equivalent

 The CPodSBC has authority to deal with the problem of unlawful practice.
 When the College becomes aware of a possible concern, we will review the information provided and may conduct an investigation.

 If there is strong evidence show that someone is making inappropriate representations or practising podiatric medicine without a license, the College will take steps to ensure that the activity ceases.
 The first step is usually to seek a written undertaking from the persons responsible to cease the unauthorized activity immediately.

-If an unregulated individual does not cooperate and refuses or fails to cease the unauthorized activity, the College may obtain an injunction to ensure the activity does not continue.
+If an unregulated individual does not cooperate and refuses or fails to cease the unauthorized activity, the College may seek an injunction to ensure the activity does not continue.

 The College may also report the matter to the police for investigation of the offence of unauthorized practice.

 Some procedures that fall within the scope of podiatric medicine may be performed by other regulated health professionals who are regulated by other colleges under the Health Professions Act, primarily medical doctors or physicians, nurses and nurse practitioners.